Blosc/python-blosc2/RELEASING.rst

-* Do an actual release in github by visiting: https://github.com/Blosc/python-blosc2/releases/new Add the notes specific for this release.
+* Do an actual release in github by visiting: https://github.com/Blosc/python-blosc2/releases/new Add the notes specific for this release
+  (you may want to remove newlines for aesthetics).
   This will upload the wheels to PyPI too.

 * Check that the package (and wheels!) have been uploaded to PyPI